-(Calculated as of 11-30-2020)
+(Calculated as of 12-31-2021)

-In determining the Percentage of Average Salary, the average State employee's years of service are 11 years and average State employee salary is \$52,257 The total benefit value is added to employees' base pay to determine Total Compensation.
+In determining the Percentage of Average Salary, the average State employee's years of service are 12 years and average State employee salary is \$54,344.
+The total benefit value is added to employees' base pay to determine Total Compensation.
+NOTE: The budget bill passed late in the year but was retroactive to July 1, 2021.
+As a result, the Average Base Salary was calculated using data from December 2021 and applying the 2.5% LI since the December data did not reflect the LI.

-Average Base Pay \$52,257
+Average Base Pay \$54,344

-Average Benefit Value \$31,227
+Average Benefit Value \$33,637

-Average Total Compensation \$83,484
+Average Total Compensation \$87,981

-Courses Office of State Human Resources State Harlth Dire NC Consum Assembly Section Law

-Sources: Office of State Human Resources, State Health Plan, NC General Assembly, Session Law 2020-41, House Bill 1218, Office of State Budget and Management, and the NC Retirement Systems Division

-It is important to note that approximately 7% of the 21.46% total State costs for Retirement & Disability are provided for retiree health insurance.
+Sources: Office of State Human Resources, State Health Plan, NC General Assembly, Session Law 2021-180, Senate Bill 105, Office of State Budget and Management, and the NC Retirement Systems Division It is important to note that approximately 7% of the 22.89% total State costs for Retirement & Disability are provided for retiree health insurance.
 Per recent legislation, retiree health insurance will not be provided for employees hired on or after January 1, 2021.
 Data from the UNC School of Government County Survey indicates that paying for retiree health insurance is a common practice among government employers and losing that benefit will adversely affect the competitiveness of the State's benefits package for new hires.

-Once Average Total Compensation is derived, Salary and Benefits can in turn be calculated as a Percentage of Total Compensation.
+Once Average Total Compensation is derived, Salary and Benefits can, in turn, be calculated as a Percentage of Total Compensation.
 This allows for comparisons to be made between the State's Average Percentage of Total Compensation and national trends, as seen in Table 2.